GitZoneTools/npmts/README.md

 ## Some notes:
 #### Typings for third party modules that do not bundle declaration files
-NPMTS does no longer supports typings.json.
+NPMTS no longer supports typings.json.
 Instead use the new TypeScript 2.x approach to typings using the @types/ npm scope.

 #### Instrumentalize Code
 npmts instrumentalizes (using istanbul) the created JavaScript code to create a coverage report.